Farsightedness, also known as long-sightedness or hyperopia, causes near objects or images to appear blurry.

 Hyperopia can occur as a result of any of the following reasons:

 - The cornea is less curved than normal

 - The lens is thinner than normal

 Hyperopia is an inherited vision condition that can develop in childhood, or later on in life.
 Although most cases of hyperopia develop because it runs in the family, complications in utero or early childhood such as illness or trauma to the eye, can increase the risk of hyperopia.

-Symptoms of hyperopia in children
+Signs of hyperopia in children

-Symptoms of hyperopia include:
+Signs and symptoms of hyperopia include:

 - Near images or objects appear blurry, distance vision is clear

 - Difficulty reading